michael105/zcomp/README.md

 There would also be the possibility to limit the recursion to, e.g., 64 or 32;
 without having any real loss in the compression ratio.

+The decompression would work with streams, but for sake of more simplicity here's a buffered version
+It's only a presentational implementation anyways
+An optimized version lives within the C source files.
+It also hurts having the odd number 129
+I can hardly stand this.
+It's also said, having lost the option for bit operation optimizations.
+But the conversion within perl from text to the "base128" encoding is quite easier, than doing something else.
+So, I leave this at it is.

+memo: most possibly it would be mobe more performant
+     decompressing the dict partially, so at least ints (32bits) can be written at once.
+     This algorithm might also be a good choice for SIMD instructions